 Are you a female who has never been behind the handlebars but feel the overwhelming urge to make a start (and feeling somewhat apprehensive about the whole thing)?
-We’ve teamed up with Roz, the owner at Ipswich & Bury St Edmunds Rider Training to throw some thoughts around and hopefully offer some sound advice based on our experience.
+We’ve teamed up with Suffolk Rider Training to throw some thoughts around and hopefully offer some sound advice based on our experience.

-At her training school Roz sees more women than ever before wanting to get their licence, of all ages (particularly 45+ years), of all heights and sizes, of all backgrounds and of all abilities.
+At their training school they sees more women than ever before wanting to get their licence, of all ages (particularly 45+ years), of all heights and sizes, of all backgrounds and of all abilities.
 Don’t think what you’re about to undertake is impossible because it truly isn’t - only in your head.
-Roz herself has a story of when she learnt to ride, the male instructor felt it necessary to put his arm around her shoulders and inform her “you’ll never be able to ride that love”.
+Ros, the previous owner who started the school, has a story of when she learnt to ride, the male instructor felt it necessary to put his arm around her shoulders and inform her “you’ll never be able to ride that love”.
 Oh dear – two choices here – accept that or prove them wrong.

 First of all, ask yourself this question: why do I want to learn to ride?
 The whole process will be much easier and much more enjoyable if you do it for YOUR reasons and not someone else’s.
 Secondly, on a practical basis, do you have the balance to ride a pushbike?
 This sounds like a silly question but if not then we suggest you get this area nailed before going any further, even if it’s just a refresher – there are even companies out there who offer top-up bicycle sessions.